 Recovery Is Possible.
 Help Is Here.

 Regardless of whether you have attended treatment for alcoholism or drug addiction before, BRC Recovery’s programs will reach you wherever you are and increase your chance of achieving long-term sobriety, because it’s possible.
+We provide evidence-based, fully customized addiction treatment for chronic relapsers, victims of trauma, first responders, law enforcement officials, and more.
 For more information about Spiritual Coaching and our other Recovery Programs, please contact a BRC Recovery Admissions Specialist at 1-866-905-4550.